SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.SatOps/SDM.SatOps.Automation/README.md

 **Generate slots for a transponder plan:**

-Slot generation runs through the regular `Create` method.
+Slots are calculated from the plan rows, so they are never updated in place: `api.TransponderSlots` has no update method and all slot writes run through `Create`.
 Pass the id of the transponder plan, or submit a slot that only has its `TransponderPlan` filled in, and the API replaces it by the slots calculated from the plan rows, removing the existing slots of the plan in the same call.
 Call `Create` again to regenerate them.